 Our philosophy and Expedition Grading System

-Secret Compass expeditions are designed to be inclusive and accessible to any fit and active person.
+Secret Compass expeditions are designed to be challenging but achievable for any fit and active person.
 You’ll require endurance, determination and the fortitude to succeed for at times you’ll be cold, hot, wet, tired, sore and uncomfortable – and for this we make no apologies!
-We run adventurous, exploratory expeditions not guided tours which is why we trust you are here: to achieve the extraordinary in the world’s wildest places.
+We run adventurous, exploratory expeditions not guided tours, which is why we trust you are here: to achieve the extraordinary in the world’s wildest places.
 If you don’t currently meet the fitness or skill prerequisites, we’re happy to offer advice and guidance to support you in your personal journey to join an expedition.
 Similarly, we have worked extensively with team members with health conditions or disabilities to suggest appropriate itineraries or bespoke departures.

 Secret Compass’s suggested 12-week Expedition Training Advice (available from MYSC when you sign up for expedition) focuses on building up stamina and carrying weight when preparing for trekking expeditions.
 This is generic advice that will need to be adapted depending on your current fitness levels and a given expedition’s specific requirements – these can be found in the relevant Expedition Detail tabs.
 For further advice, check out our Journal, or contact SCHQ with any questions.

 In grading an expedition according to the degree of effort it requires, many factors come into play.
 These include weight carried, hours of daily activity, distances and terrain covered and the climate.
 A given team might only walk 8km per day but this might take 10 hours through virgin jungles; teammates might only carry lightweight daypacks but at extreme altitude; or a team might cover short distances but carrying very heavy packs and with serious altitude fluctuation.
 Instead of generalising on distances covered or weight carried, Secret Compass has therefore developed its own Expedition Grading System.
 While still challenging, 180° expeditions are the easier of the three with 360° being the toughest.
 Factors taken into account are: